BadDisciple wrote:could I keep the first version as a "poetic" phrase, even if old fashioned?

 I am NOT a native English speaker.
-I learned and speak English from very long time.
+I've learned and speak English (from) for a very long time.

 two versions of it:

 1. You and I know that perfect is no one.

 2. You and I know that no perfect one exists.

 I know that the first reaction will be to suggest "You and I know that no one is perfect".

 But for purposes of matching phonetic accents with music accents, it doesn't

 fit with the music.
 So, musically seen, I prefer to have it in the first way.